 At first glance, Tecopa looks bleak.
-It is a small desert town at the southern edge of Death Valley, an hour detour from Baker, on the road from Los Angeles Las Vegas.
-It has a small number of scattered trailer homes, a couple of time-warp motels, and some hot springs.
-Barren mountains form its backdrop, no gas stations, and no stores.
-On a second look, I would call it an oasis in the desert!
+It is a small desert town at the southern edge of Death Valley, one hour detour from Baker on the road from Los Angeles to Las Vegas.
+It has several scattered trailer homes, two time-warp motels, and some hot springs.
+Barren mountains are its backdrop, with no gas station and no stores.
+On a second look, I call it an oasis in the desert!

 Founded in 1875, Tecopa is a Mojave Desert town of about 150 residents, named after an Indian Paiute leader.
-It sprung up as a result of nearby silver-lead ore mine developments in the 1860s.
-The original settlement grew, but it wasn’t until the railroad came in that the town really found its identity.
-Then, as was the case in many boom-towns, the mines were depleted, and the population began to shift elsewhere.
-Ultimately, the hot springs were given over to the county, and rumor has it that they were gifted under the condition that they remain free for anyone who wants to visit.
+It sprung up due to nearby silver-lead ore mine developments in the 1860s.
+The original settlement grew, but the town found its identity when the railroad came in.
+Then, as was the case in many boomtowns, the mines were depleted, and the population began to shift elsewhere.
+Ultimately, the hot springs were given over to the county, and rumor is that they were gifted under the condition that they remain free for anyone who wants to visit.

-I love to plunge naked into the marsh water of more than 90 degrees.
-The Paiute Indians used to bathe there and apply the mineralized muds to their skin.
+I love to plunge naked into the more than 90 degrees marsh water.
+The Paiute Indians bathed there and applied the mineralized mud to their skin.
 People do the same today in these marsh pools.
-At the Tecopa Hot Springs Resort, the rooms in the small hotel are adjacent to tubs with water at 105 degrees, pumped from an artesian well.
-Up on a hill sits a bathhouse for the campers and people who live here in the winter months.
-Most everyone clears out by summer, when the temperature averages nearly 120 degrees, then the water in the hot tubs is cooler than the air outside.
+The small hotel rooms at the Tecopa Hot Springs Resort are adjacent to tubs with 105 degrees of water pumped from an artesian well.
+On top of a hill sits a bathhouse for campers and people who live here in the winter months.
+Most everyone clears out by summer; when the temperature averages nearly 120 degrees, then the water in the hot tubs is cooler than the air outside.